Easy Smoked Salmon Dip with Capers

 How to Serve

-This dip is perfect with simple crackers.
+This salmon dip is perfect with simple crackers.
 There’s so much flavor in the dip itself, there’s no need for fancy, flavored crackers.
-Potato chips are also a delicious pairing.
-For the healthier crowd, it’s lovely with vegetable dippers like carrots, cucumbers, and red bell peppers.
+Potato chips are also a delicious pairing; that’s how we first sampled this dip.
+For the healthier crowd, this salmon dip with cream cheese is lovely with vegetable dippers like carrots, cucumbers, and red bell peppers.

 Don’t forget to garnish!
 It only takes a second and you’ll transform your bowl of dip into a restaurant-worthy appetizer.
 The rule of thumb is to use what’s in the recipe as the garnish, but I love the look of a fresh dill sprig.
 Large caper berries work well, too.